iluwatar/java-design-patterns/prototype/README.md

 ---
-title: "Prototype Design Pattern in Java - Detailed Implementation Guide"
+title: "Prototype Pattern in Java: Mastering Object Cloning for Efficient Instantiation"
+shortTitle: Prototype
 description: "Explore the Prototype design pattern in Java with a comprehensive guide on its implementation, advantages, and real-world applications.
 Learn how to efficiently clone objects and manage object creation in your Java applications."
 category: Creational
 language: en